- Warming temperatures are driving evolutionary changes that have become measurable in several species.

 “Siepielski et al. showed that both maximum and mean temperatures explained almost half of the overall variation in morphology within studies, regardless of whether the trait increased or decreased in size.
-Siepielski et al. emphasised the importance of climatic fluctuations in the strength, direction, and form of selection seen in wild populations, but they also emphasised that the direction of selection changes frequently.”– Trends in Ecology & Evolution Research
+Siepielski et al. emphasized the importance of climatic fluctuations in the strength, direction, and form of selection seen in wild populations, but they also emphasized that the direction of selection changes frequently.”– Trends in Ecology & Evolution Research

 The bottom line?
 While species are rapidly changing, there’s no telling whether they’ll be able to evolve rapidly enough to keep up with climate changes.
 This will certainly be an area with significant scientific research in the years ahead!

 - Here’s Exactly How Climate Change Impacts Animals The climate crisis is a threat to all living things.
 Find out how it is impacting animals here.

 - News: Climate Change Setting Traps For Migratory Species Migratory animals are a key component of a healthy ecosystem.
 Climate change is a threat to that.
 Learn more in this article.

 - Must See: Yellowstone National Park’s Devastating Flooding The devastating flooding in Yellowstone was caused by climate change.
 Click here to see the damage.